boppygames/Unity-Installer-for-Ubuntu/README.md

  - Creates a `/opt/Unity` directory where UnityEditors should be installed so they can be accessed by all users
  - Creates a `unity` group - any user in this group can run the installed UnityEditors and download new versions, updates, etc.

-If you are doing any serious game development, I would highgly recommend having at least 16GB of ram and a dedicated graphics card.
+If you are doing any serious game development, I would highly recommend having at least 16GB of ram and a dedicated graphics card.
 Make sure you install your video card drivers.

 ## Post Install